hotwax/oms-documentation/user-manuals/orders/order-management/update-sales-order.md

 ## Refresh Sales Order

-_**Refreshing sales order allows retailers to reimport a sales order from Shopify to HotWax Commerce.
-Refreshing is required if an order update in Shopify is not included in the 'sync order update job'.**_
+Refreshing sales order allows retailers to reimport a sales order from Shopify to HotWax Commerce.
+Refreshing is required if an order update in Shopify is not included in the `sync order update job`.

 HotWax Commerce can update the following details from Shopify: